Follow our eligibility requirements

 - With Book Instantly, guests can book your vehicle without your approving their trip request.

 - Set your trip earnings and vehicle protection level by choosing a protection plan available through Turo.
-We opt all newly listed vehicles in the US into the 70 plan and all new listings in Canada and the UK into the standard plan available through Turo.
+We opt all newly listed vehicles into the 70 plan in the US, the standard plan in Canada, and the 75 plan in the UK.
 You can change your plan at any time.
 If you decline a plan, you must offer your own commercial rental insurance to guests as a Commercial Host.

 - Turo is primarily a person-to-person car sharing platform.
 But rental car companies can share their fleets by offering commercial rental insurance to guests.
 Commercial Hosts remain responsible for any legal obligations, permits, airport permits, taxes, or fees that would otherwise apply to them.